timewh/helloworld/index.md

  --- write a line comment xdc to g_fp!if no comment or only a blank line.

 ## wrgck [num] [pre_name] [pos_name]
    between the pre_name and pos_name is "p/n".
    start from 1,if the num > 100, represent the vuls440,else is lx.
 --- write gclk xdc to g_fp![1:12]

 ## insert
- --- insert one dcard to jpos after they are loaded to g_fp!:pram1=connetor pram2=dcard |1-64
+ --- insert one dcard to jpos after they are loaded to g_fp!: pram1=connetor pram2=dcard |1-64
 param3: if not use please give '0' or omit,
         if '1' ->represent debug mode,it will print the debug info. if '5' ->used to represent the merge mode to generate a new daught card info.normally for ddr4.